opencog/opencog/opencog/ghost/README.md

 The parser will then pass the intermediate interpretations (aka terms) to the translator (`translator.scm`) by calling either `create-rule` / `create-concept` / `create-topic` for creating a psi-rule / concept / topic respectively.
 Those terms will be converted into OpenCog atoms (defined in `terms.scm`) and stored in the AtomSpace.

 Action selector is implemented in `matcher.scm`, which is responsible for selecting a rule that is applicable to a given context in each psi-step.
-When a textual input is received, it will be converted into a list of WordNodes, wrapped in a `DualLink` and passed to the Recognizer for finding candidates that may satisfy the current context.
-A full context evaluation will then be done for each of the candidates.
-Action selector will pick one of them based on their satisfiability and their truth value.

-This approach has its own limitation -- it doesn't work well with predicates (e.g. a rule that is triggered only by some sensory input other than words) because right now there is no way to find those rules with efficiency comparable to `DualLink`.
-As a workaround, those rules will be identified and evaluated in each psi-step, which will consume more computing power than it is needed.

-A better yet still experimental approach is to use ECAN to help with rule discovery.
+ECAN is used to help with rule discovery.
 When sensory input is received, certain atoms, which can be `WordNodes`, `PredicateNodes`, or some other types of atoms, will be stimulated, results in an increase in their importance value.
 For now, we focus on the short-term importance (STI) only.
 The [Importance Diffusion Agent](https://github.com/opencog/opencog/blob/master/opencog/attention/ImportanceDiffusionBase.h) will then diffuse the STI from the atoms being stimulated to their neighboring atoms and, depending on the situation, may bring some actual psi-rules that are potentially applicable to the context to the attentional focus.
 The action selector in GHOST will look at the attentional focus, pick and evaluate any psi-rules that are in there, and eventually return the most appropriate one that can be executed.

 A rule that has been triggered will not be triggered again unless you `^keep()` it (see below), but even if you do, it still won't be triggered again within the refractory period.
 The default refractory period is 1 second.